-METALS-Zinc prices steady after plunge to 10-week low
+METALS-Zinc regains ground after plunging to 10-week low

 WARRANTS: Exacerbating the squeeze, one entity was holding 50-79 percent of zinc warrants.
 One entity was also holding 50-79 percent of lead warrants. <0#LME-WHL>

-ZINC POSITIONING: Speculative investors are beginning to ramp up bets on lower prices, with their net short expanding to 3 percent of open contracts, brokers Marex Spectron said.
+ZINC POSITIONING: Speculative investors were beginning to ramp up bets on lower prices, with their net short expanding to 3 percent of open contracts, brokers Marex Spectron said.

-TRADE DISPUTE: U.S. President Donald Trump and Chinese leader Xi Jinping are due to meet at this weekend’s G20 summit.
+TRADE DISPUTE: U.S. President Donald Trump and Chinese leader Xi Jinping are due to meet for trade talks when they attend this weekend’s G20 summit.

-Trump’s economic adviser said the U.S. President was open to reaching a deal on trade but is ready to increase tariffs if there is no breakthrough.
+Trump’s economic adviser said the U.S. President was open to reaching a deal but is ready to increase tariffs if there is no breakthrough.

 China’s ambassador to Washington said Beijing hoped for a deal and warned of dire consequences if U.S. hardliners tried to separate the world’s two largest economies.

-Fears that tariffs will damage the economy in China, the world’s biggest metals consumer, have helped push industrial metals prices sharply lower.
+Fears that tariffs will damage growth in China, the world’s biggest metals consumer, have helped to push industrial metals prices sharply lower.

 CHINA FACTORIES: Chinese factories are expected to have increased output for a second month running in November, a Reuters poll showed.